|

 holidays and they come in two standard grades developed

-as an open space or a slightly crooked top.
-A USDA #2
+an open space or a slightly crooked top.
+A USDA #2 Noble

-Noble can have two flaws, however over the years science
+can have two flaws, however over the years science and

-and experience has helped us to continually increase
+experience has helped us to continually increase quality

-quality and grow more beautiful trees.
-The USDA grade
+and grow more beautiful trees.
+The USDA grade is also

 |